How to Choose Stocks to Buy in India?

 The Price to Earnings ratio is the most well-known financial statistic among investors.
 Everyone likes to look at a stock’s P/E ratio.
 It indicates how much the market is willing to pay for the company’s earnings.
 The P/E ratio is derived by dividing the market price per share by earnings per share (EPS).
 An investor should always compare a company’s PE with the industry’s PE.
 An investor may purchase a share if a company’s PE is less than the industry’s PE.
 This is because we are receiving the shares at lower valuations than the industry.

 This ratio shows the liquidity position of the company.
-Divide current assets by current liabilities to get the figure of the current ratio.
+Divide current assets by current liabilities to get the current ratio figure.
 You can find current assets and current liabilities in a Balance Sheet statement.

 For example, a company has Rs.
 300 lakh in total current assets and Rs.
 120 lakh in total current liabilities.
 So, the current ratio would be 300/120, which is 2.5: 1.